marci-pires/WikiHadatac/Installing-for-Windows.md

 ### Acquiring Java SDK 1.8+

 Verify your Java version, by searching `about java' or typing the command below, it should show at least build 1.8.0.
+We recommend that you test the version from the command line, because we need to be sure that the correct java version is installed and set in the windows path.
+Also, you need to test for `javac` instead of just `java` because you need to be sure that you have Java SDK installed (not just Java JRE).

      $ javac -version